Lagrangian discretization of variational mean field games: Introduction

-The second term, involving F, modelizes the impact of congestion.
-It penalizes high densities, dissuading players from concentrating during their movement. $F$ is now a convex lower semi-continuous function (for the topology associated with the narrow topology) over $\Meas_+(\Omega)$ (the space of positive finite measures on $\Omega$).
-In the previous variational mean field games, it was defined by:
+In order to stay consistent with the congestion term in mean field game \eqref{pb:mfg_simplest}, we take $F$ to be a convex lower semi-continuous function (for the topology associated with the narrow topology) lower bounded with value $+\infty$ outside of $\Meas_+(\Omega)$ (the space of positive finite measures on $\Omega$).
+Specifically, on giving $F$ the integral form:

-To handle its possibly bad behaviour at singular measures we use the particular Moreau-Yosida regularization defined in Section \ref{part:4}.
-The simplest expression, for which we compute approximate optimal trajectories in Section \ref{part:6}, is
+we recover the congestion term of \eqref{pb:mfg_simplest}.
+It is well-known that for \eqref{def:int_form} to define a convex l.s.c. function on $\Meas(\Omega)$ one has to take $f$ convex, l.s.c on $\R$ and superlinear ($\lim_{\abs{x}\to+\infty}f(x)/\abs{x}=+\infty$).
+Let us mention the simple example:

-which corresponds to a hard congestion constraint, forbidding the presence of more than one player at a given position.
+which corresponds to a hard congestion constraint, giving an infinite cost to crowds with more than one player at a given position.
+For more general $F$, this term models the impact, on the global energy $J$, of congestion in the population, dissuading players from concentrating during their movement by penalizing high densities.
+Notice that in the integral form \eqref{def:int_form}, $F$ is finite only on measures absolutely continuous with respect to the Lebesgue measure.
+We will therefore need to smooth it up in order to compute an analog for discrete populations.
+This is the point of the Moreau-Yosida regularization defined in Section \ref{part:2} and which we study in Section \ref{part:4}.

-Finally, $G$ is a continuous (again, for the topology associated with the narrow topology) convex function over $\C([0;T],\Prob(\R^d))$, bounded from below.
-By driving the players toward a goal (the trajectories at which it is the lowest) this term will often favorize congestion.
-In our numerical simulations, it will be given by a potential, at intermediate times (V in the introductory example above) and/or at final time ($\Phi$ in this example).
+Finally, $G$ is a continuous function over $\C([0;T],\Prob(\R^d))$ (again, for the topology associated with the narrow topology), which is lower bounded.
+By driving the players toward a goal (the trajectories along which $G$ is the lowest) this last term often favors congestion and works in opposition to the congestion term.
+In our numerical simulations, $G$ will be given as the integral of a potential, at intermediate times ($V$ in the introductory example above) and/or at final time ($\Phi$ in the example).